Widdershin/cycle-restart/README.md

 # cycle-restart
-Restart a Cycle.js application and preserve state.
-Designed for hot module reloading.
+Restart a Cycle.js application with new code and replay the user's events.

+Why?
+---

+So that you can use hot module reloading to change your code on the fly, and have the app act as if your new code had been running all along.
+The feedback loop is phenomenally short!

 How do I use it?
 ---